Food

 This

-or charcoal grill.
-In general you should use indirect
+grill.
+In general you should use indirect heat when cooking

 When

-part of the meat directly over flames or charcoal.
-You
+the meat directly over flames or charcoal.
+You can only do

 The

-You will also want to place a water pan inside the cooking
+also want to place a water pan inside the cooking chamber.

-chamber.
-This will help to moderate the heat and will
+This will help to moderate the heat and will keep the cooking

 Been there, done that!